getampt/docs/web-based-ides.md

 .devcontainer/
 ```

 Once committed to your repository, you can start a new Codespace by clicking the "Code" button, and then clicking the "Codespaces" tab.
-There, hit "Create codespace on $branch".
+Then click "Create codespace on $branch".
 Once it has completed setup, simply run `ampt` as normal to start the Ampt CLI.

 And lastly, you can always reference Ampt's [starter templates](https://github.com/ampt-templates) for examples of how to configure Codespaces.